 3. Regulating Non-Bank Financial Institutions

 Before the 2008 crisis, many non-bank financial institutions (like insurance companies and hedge funds) weren’t subject to the same regulations as banks.
-This led to risky behavior that contributed to the financial collapse.
-The FSOC has the power to regulate these non-bank institutions, ensuring they don’t take on too much risk.
+The cause of this gave rise to high-risk behavior which caused the financial meltdown.
+The FSOC can control these non-bank institutions so that they do not engage in excessive risk.

 Real-Life Example: The FSOC and the 2008 Financial Crisis

 Had the FSOC been in place, it could have identified the risks associated with subprime mortgages and derivatives (financial products tied to these risky loans).
-The council could have then taken action to regulate these areas, potentially preventing the crisis or at least softening its impact.
+The council could have then moved to control such areas which might have avoided the crisis or at the least make its impact less severe.

 The Role of the FSOC in Today’s Financial Landscape

-Since its creation, the FSOC has made great strides in strengthening the U.S. financial system.
+Since it was established, the FSOC has achieved a lot and enabled the U.S. financial system to be strong.
 However, financial risks continue to evolve, and the FSOC’s role remains critical.
 In recent years, the rise of fintech (financial technology) and the growing popularity of digital assets like cryptocurrencies have created new challenges for financial stability.
-The FSOC is actively working to understand these new technologies and determine how to regulate them to prevent risks to the financial system.
+To ensure that insufficient understanding and regulating of these new technologies does not pose a risk to the financial system, the FSOC is currently in the process of trying to understand these new technologies and how to regulate and control them.

 Conclusion